withastro/roadmap/proposals/0032-middleware-api.md

 Every time a page or endpoint is about to be rendered, the middleware is called.

-A middleware will look like this, in TypeScript:
+A middleware will look like this in TypeScript:

 ```ts
 import { MiddlewareRequestHandler, APIContext, MiddlewareNextResponse } from "astro"